smatlock/Machine_Learning/README.md

 # Machine_Learning
-Code written for ML classes
+Code written for the Intro to Machine Learning course from Udacity.